Flourless Sweet Potato Brownies {5 Ingredients}

 1. Nut Butter Swirl

 Scroll down for the full recipe and directions.
-These flourless sweet potato brownies are gooey, chewy, and perfect for a healthy indulgence.
+These flourless sweet potato brownies are gooey, chewy, and perfect for a healthier indulgence.

-Let me know how they turn out or if you have any questions—happy baking!
+I can’t wait for you to try them—let me know how they turn out or if you have any questions.
+Happy baking!

 Get the recipe:Flourless Sweet Potato Brownie (5 Ingredients)